Last Updated on 2025/04/05 Scaling Stateless Components

 Example 2 During the rollout of a new prompt for UQ Authenticate, which required users to go to my.UQ to provide verified contact details – the Blackboard (learn.uq.edu.au) service went completely offline.
 The health check for Blackboard at the time completed a full authentication as a test user to ensure everything was functioning as expected.
 Once this user was enrolled into the new rollout, the health checks started reporting failures and within a matter of minutes the entire pool of nodes were shutdown.
 This health check was too broad and was not isolated enough to the service that it was checking.

-A lot of services will provide a health check endpoint or a metrics endpoint which can help the engineer setup a proper level of health check.
+A lot of services provide a health check endpoint or a metrics endpoint to help engineers setup a proper level of health check.
 We want a health check that is specific enough for the service that it is checking but not so specific that it is too brittle.
-For the TaskOverflow application that we have been building so far, a reasonable health check would be that the health endpoint ensures the database is available and that the application is able to connect to it.
+For the TaskOverflow application that we are building, a reasonable health check would be that the health endpoint ensures the database is available and that the application is able to connect to it.

 3 Load Balancers in AWS